samplics-org/samplics/README.rst

 In large scale surveys, often complex random mechanisms are used to select samples.
-Estimations obtained from such samples must reflect the random mechanism to ensure accurate calculations. *Samplics* implements a set of sampling techniques for complex survey designs.
+Estimations obtained from such samples must reflect the random mechanism to ensure accurate calculations. *Samplics* is a python package that implements a set of sampling techniques for complex survey designs.
+In the package, these techniques are organized into the following four categories.

-**Sampling.** Since the full population cannot be observed, a sample is selected to estimate population parameters of interest.
-The assumption is that the sample is representative of the population for the characteristics of interest.
-The sample size calculation and selection methods in Samplics are:
+**Sampling** contains a set of random selection techniques used to draw a sample from a population.
+It also provides procedures for calculating sample sizes.
+The sampling module contains:

 * Sample size calculation and allocation: Wald and Fleiss methods for proportions.
 * Equal probability of selection: simple random sampling (SRS) and systematic selection (SYS)